ScoopML/ScoopML-SDK-js/README.md

 # ScoopML-SDK-js
-A simple sdk for developers to integrate ScoopML into apps built using javascripts
+A simple sdk for developers to integrate ScoopML into apps built using javascript